Obliterated: Guest

+Episodes

 Production

 Cobra Kai's Jon Hurwitz, Hayden Schlossberg, and Josh Heald created Obliterated under their overall deal at Sony Pictures Television with plans to write and executive produce the series as well.
 In October 2019, TBS gave a straight-to-series order of ten episodes; however, the show was later moved from TBS to Netflix and reduced to eight episodes.
+Hurwitz, Schlossberg, and Heald also directed, and Dina Hillier helped executive produce with the three.
 Nick Zano and Shelley Hennig were cast in the lead roles, and the main cast later added Terrence Terrell, Alyson Gorske, C. Thomas Howell, Eugene Kim, Paola Lázaro, and Kimi Rutledge.
 Additional recurring roles and guest stars were announced in October 2022.

 Filming began in July 2022, taking place in Las Vegas and Albuquerque.
+On February 1, 2024, Netflix canceled the series after one season.

+Release

+Eight episodes of Obliterated were released on Netflix on November 30, 2023.
+The date announcement also came with the arrival of first look images.